Revving up marketing campaigns at Zipcar

 #corporate-live) where all employees are invited to post updates and ask questions.

-As campaign ideas rolled in, employees indicated their favourites by adding an emoji reaction.
-Wester collected the ideas and decided on the winner with the help of her project co-lead, Content Developer Manager Jonathan Prusik.
+As campaign ideas rolled in, employees indicated their favorites by adding an emoji reaction.
+Wester collected the ideas and decided on the winner with the help of her project co-lead Content Developer Manager Jonathan Prusik.

 So to streamline production, Prusik corralled the 45 campaign contributors into a project-specific